Adaptive Multi-task Learning for Multi-sector Portfolio Optimization: Multi-sector Factor Model

-It is worth noting that the same degree of regularization is applied to all projection discrepancies, as no prior information indicates which markets are similar.
-Additionally, the approach allows the data to reveal relationships among the markets under consideration, thereby avoiding subjective judgments by practitioners.
-From the perspective of statistical inference, only a single tuning parameter, $ \lambda $, needs to be selected, which is highly appealing.
-It is often unclear whether and how a task can be better addressed by incorporating information from other tasks.
-Clearly, the proposed strategy offers a novel way to tackle this challenge.
+First, in multi-task optimization \eqref{PCA loss Multi}, one regularization parameter $\lambda$ is imposed on all projection discrepancies, as no prior information indicates which markets are similar.
+We point out that some techniques, such as the cross-validation method applied in this paper for tuning parameter selection, allow the data to reveal relationships among the markets under consideration, thereby avoiding subjective judgments by practitioners.
+Additionally, from a statistical inference perspective, only a single tuning parameter, $\lambda$, needs to be selected, which is appealing.
+It is often unclear whether and how a task can be better addressed by incorporating information from other tasks, and the proposed strategy offers a novel way to tackle this challenge.

 \begin{remark} In the multi-task optimization problem \eqref{PCA loss Multi}, we assign equal weights to the prediction errors across sectors for simplicity.
 In practice, given differences across tasks such as the number of assets within each sector, a weighted formulation of the problem is also feasible. \end{remark}